federicohermo/container-status/README.md

 - **TypeScript**: For type-safe development.
 - **Material-UI**: Used for stepper and other UI components.
 - **React-Leaflet**: For rendering the map in the Container Route card.
+- **Webpack**: For bundling the assets and managing the build process.
+- **Babel**: For transpiling modern JavaScript and TypeScript code.
 - **CSS**: Custom styles to handle layout, transitions, and dark mode.

 ## Future Improvements